-II.
+Case ID Address, City, State, Zip No. On-Site Analysis Complete.
+Proceed to Section II.
+Yes.
+Site inspection observations are included in the Environmental Questionnaire.
+Can the potentially hazardous conditions be resolved through mitigation?
+No. PROPOSED PROJECT CANNOT PROCEED.
+Yes.
+Project must comply with the requirements outlined in the Site-Specific Mitigation Measures.
+On-Site Analysis Complete.
+Proceed to Section II.
+OTHER: (explain finding) II.
 Regulatory Agency Records Review Findings Is the subject property within the specified search radius of any facilities or sites of concern where toxic, hazardous, or radioactive substances, are known or suspected to be present?
-See Toxic and Hazardous Facilities Map in Attachment B. No. Regulatory Records Analysis Complete.
+See attached Hazardous Facilities Map.
+No. Regulatory Records Analysis Complete.
 Proceed to Section III.
 Yes.
-There are facilities or sites of concern within their respective search radii, See Hazardous Facilities review table and supporting documentation in Attachment C. Do any of these sites/facilities pose a threat to the health and safety of project occupants or conflict with the intended use of the property?
-No. As described in the Hazardous Facilities review table, based upon further investigation (including additional records reviews, correspondence with the regulatory oversight agency), proximity, topography, mechanisms for exposure, regulatory status ("No Further Action" (NFA), closed, inactive), or other documentation of the status and extent of hazardous conditions, the hazardous sites and facilities of concern are not suspected of adversely impacting the proposed project site.
-As such, the toxic substances or contaminants associated with these facilities are not likely to be present on the subject property at harmful levels that would pose a threat to the health or safety of the site occupants or conflict with the intended use of the property.
-See Regulatory Records Analysis Complete.
+There are facilities or sites of concern within their respective search radii.
+See attached Hazardous Facilities review table.
+Do any of these sites/facilities pose a threat to the health and safety of project occupants or conflict with the intended use of the property?
+No. As described in the Hazardous Facilities review table, based upon further investigation (including additional records reviews, correspondence with the regulatory oversight agency), proximity and topography, mechanisms for exposure, regulatory status ("No Further Action" (NFA), closed, inactive), or other documentation of the status and extent of hazardous conditions, it has been determined that the hazardous sites and facilities of concern, are not suspected of adversely impacting the proposed project site.
+Therefore, and toxic substances or contaminants associated with these facilities are not likely to be present on the subject property at harmful levels that would pose a threat to the health or safety of the site occupants or conflict with the intended use of the property.
+Regulatory Records Analysis Complete.
 Proceed to Section III.
 Yes.
 Can the hazardous environmental conditions be mitigated to prevent the hazard from affecting the health and safety of project occupants?
 No. PROPOSED PROJECT CANNOT PROCEED.
 Yes.
 Project must comply with the requirements outlined in the Site-Specific Mitigation Measures.
 Regulatory Records Analysis Complete.
 Proceed to Section III.
 OTHER: (explain finding) III.
 Lead Based Paint Structure Date of Construction: Was the structure built after January 1, 1978?
 Yes.
 Lead-Based Paint Analysis Complete.
 Proceed to Section IV.
 No. Is the proposed project rehabilitation?
 No. Reconstruction, replacement, or acquisition / buyout are exempt from lead-based paint testing and mitigation requirements.
 Lead-Based Paint Analysis Complete.
 Proceed to Section IV.
 Yes.
-See Lead-Based Paint Risk Assessment in Attachment C. Was the structure positive for lead-based paint or lead hazards?
-No. Lead-Based Paint Analysis Complete.
-Proceed to Section IV.
-Yes.
-Project must comply with the requirements outlined in the Site-Specific Mitigation Measures.
-Lead-Based Paint Analysis Complete.
-Proceed to Section IV.
-IV.
-Asbestos Was the structure built after January 1, 1982?
-Yes.
-Asbestos Analysis Complete.
-Proceed to Section V. No. Asbestos Report to be included in Attachment C, if performed.
-Did the structure test positive for asbestos or is asbestos presumed to be present?
-No. Asbestos Analysis Complete.
-Proceed to Section V. Yes.
-Project must comply with the requirements outlined in the General Mitigation Measures.
-Asbestos Analysis Complete.
-Proceed to Section V.
+See attached Lead-Based Paint Risk Assessment.
+Was the structure positive for lead-based paint or lead hazards?